Alphydoo/alx-higher_level_programming/README.md

 # ALX School High-level Programming :computer:

 ## Description
 ALX's curriculum for high-level programming.
-These projects are meant to help us learn how to use and apply the basic fundamental concepts from [low-level programming](./https://github.com/Alphydoo/ALX-low_level_programming) on a different programming language.
+These projects are meant to help us learn how to use and apply the basic fundamental concepts from Low Level Programming to a different programming language.

 ---